atick-faisal/label-studio/docs/source/templates/generative-supervised-llm.md

 order: 903
 is_new: t
 meta_title: Create dataset for supervised LLM fine-tuning
-meta_description: Template for creating dataset for supervised LLM fine-tuning with Label Studio for your machine learning and data science projects.
+meta_description: Template for creating dataset for supervised LLM fine-tuning with Annotation Hub for your machine learning and data science projects.
 ---

 <img src="/images/templates/generative-supervised-llm.png" alt="" class="gif-border" width="700px"/>